quchen/quchen.github.io/README.md

 years, with individuals switching projects every 1-2 years.

 To keep employees happy and passionate, we spend a huge amount of money on education.
-I get to fly on conferences for free as much as I want, every other Friday we’re allowed to pretty much do whatever we want as long as it’s at least vaguely technology related (playing foosball is not considered work, but sticking a camera and motors to a foosball table and writing an AI for automating it is; I usually write Haskell), and everything under 250€ is ordered without questioning or delay.
-I’ve racked up (and read) quite a few books because of that.
+I get to fly on conferences as much as I want, every other Friday we’re allowed to pretty much do whatever we want as long as it’s at least vaguely technology related, and our lenient »stuff ordering« guideline is a staple of my bookshelf, ranging from quite readily applied to the highest of ivory towers.

-Overtime is fully compensated, I have 31.5 days off per year, I work around 41 hours a week (contract demands 40), holidays carry over to the next year, and I can live a comfortable life with my salary.
+Overtime is compensated, I have 31.5 days off per year, I work around 41 hours a week (contract demands 40), holidays carry over to the next year, and I can live a comfortable life with my salary.
+And maybe best of all, I’ve never had to touch a tie, or suit, or shirt.

 ## Education: Physics